AbeerKhakwani/Knowledge_Block/README.md

 ## Description

-_This application renders a quiz block that gives immediate feedback._
+_This application uses JSON data to render a quiz block that gives immediate feedback._

 ## Setup and Installation